-- 1. All group training must follow current BC Health guidelines.
+- All group training must follow current BC Health guidelines.
 Current guidelines limit group gatherings to a maximum of 50 and continued use of physical distancing and hygiene measures.
 BC Athletics also recommends: - a.
-Size of individual training groups limited to 10 (One coach to 9 athletes). - For clarity, a club may hold a training session for 50 athletes, coaches, and volunteers but, any one training group (i.e. Throws Group) should be limited to 10. - b.
+Size of individual training groups limited to 20 (One coach to 19 athletes). - i.
+For clarity, a club may hold a training session for 50 athletes, coaches, and volunteers but, any one training group (i.e. Throws Group) should be limited to 20. - ii.
+It is important that each club and coach undertake a risk assessment to understand what size of training group is reasonable taking into consideration: Event Group, Facility, Age of Athletes, etc. - b.
 One coach should not have multiple groups in one facility at the same time.
 Instead, the coach should have them staggered to mitigate transmission between training groups. - c.
 Clubs will need to consider other factors to determine what size of gatherings are appropriate for their space and the ability to maintain physical distancing. - d.
 Maximum group size counts need to consider staff, coaches, participants, spectators, etc., and the size of the space is also a key factor.
 There must be sufficient space in the venue to allow for physical distancing between people; this means that in a smaller venue, occupancy limits may be much less than 50.

-- Ensure Personal Protective Equipment (gloves, masks, etc.) is on hand and available to coaches.
+- 2. Conduct routine daily symptom screenings for all coaches, volunteers, and participants.
+Wellness questionnaires and use of self-assessment tools are recommended. - i.
+BC COVID-19 Self Assessment Tool. - ii.
+SAMPLE Athlete Check-In Document - 3.
+Ensure Personal Protective Equipment (gloves, masks, etc.) is on hand and available to coaches.
 Where risk of exposure is high (cannot maintain physical distancing), PPE should be required.
 Train coaches on how to put masks and gloves on and off to avoid cross-contamination.
 BC CDC Information on Masks Here.
 Ensure that PPE is not used as a substitute for more effective safety measures (distancing, hygiene).
-Refer to WorkSafe BC on specifics related to use of PPE. - 3.
+Refer to WorkSafe BC on specifics related to use of PPE. - 4.
 Signage within the facility is important to ensure that participants are aware of expectations related to use of the facility and best practices related to maximum capacity, physical distancing, personal hygiene, and protection against COVID-19.
 See Appendix A for links to download posters.
 It is important to ensure that facility plans can support sport-specific plans.
 Contact Recreation Facilities Association of BC: www.rfabc.com for additional resources and advice.